ryanmaxwell/NestedObjectSetters/README.md

 ## Category Requirements

-The categories are compiled with ARC, so are compatible with Mac OS X >= 10.6 and iOS >= 4.3
+The categories are compatible with both ARC and traditional retain/release code, and can be used on all versions of iOS and OS X.

 ## Project Requirements